smaht-dac/submitr/docs/source/installation_prerequisites.rst

 Installing Python and Pyenv
 ---------------------------

-Most systems come with versions of Python installed by default, but oftentimes they are not the newest versions, and for our software we prefer to be running newer supported versions of Python for security reasons.
-We also recommend using `pyenv` for managing virtual environments.
+Most systems come with a version of Python installed by default, but oftentimes it is an older version; and for our software we prefer to be running newer supported versions of Python for security and other reasons.

+We also recommend using ``pyenv`` for managing virtual environments.
 This allows you to isolate Python package installations from one another, so you do not install another package with conflicting dependencies that may causes issues.
 Doing so ensures that you have an isolated installation location that will not interfere with other things you may have installed into your system Python.

-Begin by installing pyenv using the automatic installer.
+Begin by installing ``pyenv`` using the automatic installer.

 .. code-block:: bash